-- The Big Wakam group complies with the overall solvency needs as of 31 December 2022: - As of this date, the SCR coverage ratio was 113% and the MCR coverage ratio was 227%. - The SCR coverage ratio is down slightly compared to 2021 (-5.2 points).
-This is due to the concurrent growths of the SCRs, primarily on counterparty and health risk, as well as equity due to actions taken to support the group's business, in particular via its insurance entity Wakam. - The MCR coverage ratio declined by 32 points, a change consistent with the increase in net premiums and provisions over the period.
+- Wakam complies with the overall solvency needs as of 31 December 2022: - " As of this date, the SCR coverage ratio was 152% and the MCR coverage ratio was 361%. - The SCR coverage ratio is down slightly compared to 2021 (-1 point).
+This is due " to the concurrent growths of the SCRs, primarily on counterparty and health risk, as well as equity due to actions taken to support the company's business. - " The MCR coverage ratio declined by 20 points, a change consistent with the increase in net premiums and provisions over the period.